FluBBaOfWard/WSHWTest/README.md

 All interrupts that are latched and visible in 0xB4 also cause interrupts if/when the cpu is able to accept them.

-The interrupt pin on the cpu is asserted as long as there are bits set in 0xB4, the interrupt manager allways sends the vector for the top enabled interrupt.
+The interrupt pin on the cpu is asserted as long as there are bits set in 0xB4, the interrupt manager allways sends the vector for the highest enabled interrupt.

 ## Timers